 The fix involves changing how certain unused data-holding locations, called registers, are configured in the memory management of the type of computer chip used on the spacecraft.
 Billions of runs on a test computer with the modified register configuration yielded no repeat of the reset behavior.
 The mission team made this software change on the spacecraft’s computer last week and confirmed this week that the update is successful.

-The reset occurred Nov.
-29, 2011, three days after launch, during use of the craft’s star scanner.
+The reset occurred on November 29, 2011, three days after launch, during the use of the craft’s star scanner.
 The cause has been identified as a previously unknown design idiosyncrasy in the memory management unit of the Mars Science Laboratory computer processor.
 In rare sets of circumstances unique to how this mission uses the processor, cache access errors could occur, resulting in instructions not being executed properly.
-This is what happened on the spacecraft on Nov.
-29.
+This is what happened on the spacecraft on November 29.

 The Mars-bound spacecraft performed a brief alignment activity using its star scanner and sun sensor on Jan.
 26. During the alignment observations, the star scanner detected Mars.